 - If data indicates that most customers are accessing help for a form panel, it is evident that customers are puzzled about what information to fill in.
 You might want to use alternate terminology or add some example inputs and help description for that panel.

 - If the abort or abandonment rate for a form is higher than expected, it might be due to the form taking long time to render, customers are inadvertently landing on the form, or it is too complicated.
 In this case, you may want to optimize the form description that appears in the search results, simplify the form, optimize the form for faster loading, and so on.

-Once you have analyzed these data points and arrived at a hypothesis, make the required changes in the form.
+Once you have analyzed these data points and arrived at a hypothesis, make the required changes in the form or the document.

-In this step, you will validate the changes you have made in the form and verify if it impacts the conversion rate.
+In this step, you will validate the changes you have made in the form or the document and verify if it impacts the conversion rate.